Antipurity/sensor-network/docs/ROADMAP.md

                 - ⋯ Raw bytes of [HID](https://web.dev/hid/), remapped to -1…1.
             - ⋯ Mobile device [sensor readings](https://developer.mozilla.org/en-US/docs/Web/API/Sensor_APIs) (a Chrome-only API).
 Or [through ](https://developer.mozilla.org/en-US/docs/Web/API/DeviceMotionEvent)[events](https://developer.mozilla.org/en-US/docs/Web/API/DeviceOrientationEvent)?
 Why are there two APIs?
             - ✓ Time, as sines of exponentially decreasing frequency, with 100FPS as the most-frequent-wave-period.
+                - ⋯ Possibly, replace this separate time sensor with a `Transform` that annotates each cell with start & end (prev end == next start) timings (in the `user` part of the name), so that learning doesn't *have* to do BPTT per-step (non-scalable beyond about a minute) but across time resolutions and even backwards.
             - ❌ System resources, if exposed: `m=performance.memory, m.usedJSHeapSize / m.totalJSHeapSize`.
 (Doesn't report a good number.
 Nor would have been useful even with a good estimate of RAM usage, because if JS over-allocates, it's usually already too late to do anything from JS.)
             - ⋯ Read from another channel: insert a hidden handler to that channel, and read-through.
             - ⋯ Read from file.